aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppt-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to RTF using Python or Online App" h2="PPT to RTF conversion in your Python Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPT to RTF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+Aspose.Total for Python via .NET" API is a comprehensive package of various APIs that can help Python developers to automate the process of converting PPT to RTF.
+It is a two-step process.
+Firstly, the PPT file needs to be converted to PDF using the "Aspose.Slides for Python via .NET" API.
+After that, the PDF file can be saved as a RTF file using the "Aspose.Words for Python via .NET" API.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPT file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a RTF format.
+The "Aspose.Total for Python via .NET" API is a powerful tool that can help developers to quickly and easily convert PPT to RTF.
+It is a comprehensive package of APIs that can help developers to automate the conversion process.
+The "Aspose.Slides for Python via .NET" API can be used to convert the PPT file to PDF, while the "Aspose.Words for Python via .NET" API can be used to save the PDF file as a RTF file.
+The "Aspose.Total for Python via .NET" API is a great tool for Python developers who are looking to add a PPT to RTF conversion feature within their application.
+It is a comprehensive package of APIs that can help developers to automate the conversion process.
+The "Aspose.Slides for Python via .NET" API can be used to convert the PPT file to PDF, while the "Aspose.Words for Python via .NET" API can be used to save the PDF file as a RTF file.
+This API is easy to use and can help developers to quickly and easily convert PPT to RTF.

 {{% /blocks/products/pf/feature-page-summary %}}